What's your on-farm energy use costing you?

 Energy is one of the fastest growing costs for cotton growers, with electricity and diesel accounting for a significant proportion of total farm input costs.

-When looking at electricity alone, growers have already experienced significant price rises - with electricity costs, adjusted for annual use, increasing by approximately 350 percent since the year 2000 (while cumulative inflation has only been in the order of 45 to 50 percent over that period).
+Growers have already experienced significant price rises in electricity costs - with costs, adjusted for annual use, increasing by approximately 350 percent since the year 2000 (while cumulative inflation has only been in the order of 45 to 50 percent over that period).

 What do you need to know?

 Energy use efficiency:

 Energy use efficiency describes the total amount of energy used on farm (in the form of electricity, diesel, or other sources) compared to the amount of production.
 If energy consumed can be reduced, while production is maintained or increased, energy use efficiency is improved.
 This may be one of the fastest and easiest ways to improve profitability and will also reduce greenhouse gas (GHG) emissions.

 Water use efficiency for water required in-crop is the key driver of energy use efficiency because it reduces the total amount of water that is required to be pumped.

 Pump efficiency and engine efficiency are the next most important factors in total farm energy use efficiency.